jdcloudcom/en/documentation/Elastic-Compute/Virtual-Machines/Operation-Guide/Storage/Storage-Type.md

 * Medium and large development and test environment with high requirements for data reliability.

 ### Premium Hdd Cloud Disk
-The premium Hdd cloud disk uses a mechanical disk as a storage medium and has the following features:
+The Premium Hdd cloud disk uses a mechanical disk as a storage medium and has the following features:

 * Single Disk Capacity: 20-3000G
 * Maximum IOPS of A Single Disk: 3000